Pedset/ReactUploadFile/README.md

-Hi, I've chosen the fullstack question to solve.
 But before testing it you have to set it upp first :)

 step 1) Setup the node.js server